 Mo: You can't quantify emotions and that's what a lot of people try to do.
 To a certain degree, we measure by perception.

-Timothy: People don't realise that the body has intelligence.
+Timothy: People don't realize that the body has intelligence.
 Your body has intelligence; your emotions have intelligence.
 People try to be rational about this stuff and think it through.
 There is intuition, as you said.
 There's an essence to why we connect to certain people and why we don't connect to certain people.
 Why do some people like Kanye West and why do some hate him?
-He's so polarising, so there's either something you identify with or don't.
+He's so polarizing, so there's either something you identify with or don't.

 Mo: I want to talk about some the challenges you had in your childhood and some you face now.

 Timothy: It's hard to say because you have to put it all into perspective.
 Like, I didn't grow up with a lot of money, and I didn't grow up with my biological father.
 You could say that, that was a challenge or that was a hurdle I went through.
 I mean, you could say that or you couldn't.
 A lot of other people have it far worse, of course.
 I don't think it's about them being challenges as much as it's about it defining who I am.

 Mo: The word 'challenges' carries a certain connotation, but one can look at them as opportunities.